Days Mill and Farm: History

 Today the site retains an almost intact nineteenth century assemblage of farming and flour milling equipment.
 Approached along a peppercorn and pine tree lined drive with a gatehouse at the entrance, the three-storey brick mill of 1865 and later granary extension is flanked by a two-storey brick residence with a two-storey encircling verandah that was added around 1905.
 The mill was driven by a rare early E T Bellhouse steam engine, which was powered by a Cornish boiler both of which intact.
-Other buildings on site include a large stable, chaff shed, blacksmith, butchery, dairy, shearing shed, miking shed, piggery and chook shed, constructed variously in hand made brick, timber and corrugated galvanised iron.
+Other buildings on site include a large stable, chaff shed, blacksmith, butchery, dairy, shearing shed, milking shed, piggery and chook shed, constructed variously in hand made brick, timber and corrugated galvanised iron.

 All the original mill machinery and equipment remains including three under driven mill stones, grain and meal elevators, a bolting reel, air leg aspirator, sack hoist and ancillary equipment.

 Preservation

 The historic mill has been known to historians for many decades, and was first photographed as an historic site in about 1966.
 The Victorian government, through the Historic Buildings Council and National Estate Grants Program, purchased the property in 1985.
 It is included on the National Trust Register, the Victorian Heritage Register, and has been managed by Parks Victoria since 1996, and recently celebrated the 150th anniversary of the establishment of the mill and farm by the Day family.